cornish-tools/cornish-spellchecker/README.md

 # Cornish Spell-Checker

 This is a spell-checker for the Cornish language.
 It uses word lists in the Standard Written Form that cover both Middle and Late Cornish combined.
-The spell-checker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework, such as LibreOffice and Firefox.
+The spell-checker is based on Hunspell and but is also packaged for other applications that use the Hunspell framework: LibreOffice, Firefox and Thunderbird (email client).

 ## Limitations